 Many parental units are not “techies” and openly admit they are not.
-They seem to use that as an excuse to not be informed and proceed to trust their children to do what is right in an environment that is clearly risky.
+They seem to use that as an excuse to not be informed.
+They then proceed to trust their children to do what is right in an environment that is clearly risky.

-When it comes to your children being online, there should be a set of household rules that are in place and followed — or no online connections.
-Your house.
-Your rules.
+When it comes to your children being online, there should be a set of household rules that are in place and followed.
+Otherwise no online connections.

 n: The rearing of a child or children, especially the care, love, and guidance given by a parent.
 One who begets, gives birth to, or nurtures and raises a child.